USDN Board of Directors

 Deborah Raphael, USDN Board President

-Barbara Buffaloe, USDN Board Secretary
+Barbara Buffaloe, USDN Board Member

 Barbara Buffaloe recently served as the Sustainability Manager for the City of Columbia, Missouri, where she was responsible for integrating short and long term sustainable comprehensive action plans, resource conservation, and related sustainability programs and operations to advance a more sustainable, vital and well-planned future for the city.
 She has been active in the U.S. Green Building Council’s Missouri Heartland Chapter and several local organizations.
 Barbara earned her Bachelor’s degree and MS in Environment & Behavior from the University of Missouri Department of Architectural Studies.
 Barbara is a big fan of breakfast tacos and always